Emmotes/ic_spoilers/docs/karlach.md

 <p>
 <pre>
 {
+    "id": 1810,
+    "flavour_text": "",
+    "description": {
+        "desc": "As a Champion of Zariel, Karlach can be used in any Zariel Patron adventure or variant, even if she would not normally be available to be used due to variant or patron restrictions."
+    },
-    "effect_keys": [{"effect_string": "do_nothing"}],
+    "effect_keys": [
+        {
+            "effect_string": "do_nothing"
+        }
+    ],
     "requirements": "",
-    "description": {"desc": "As a Champion of Zariel, Karlach can be used in any Zariel Patron adventure or variant, even if she would not normally be available to be used due to variant or patron restrictions."}, "id": 1810,
-    "flavour_text": "",
     "graphic_id": 0,
     "properties": {
+        "is_formation_ability": true,
         "use_outgoing_description": true,
-        "is_formation_ability": true,
         "formation_circle_icon": false
     }
 }